rasheedaboud/Feliz.React.Msal/README.md

 # Feliz.React.Msal

 A wrapper around Microsofts MSAL library for react.
+This package can be used with Azure AD OR Azure B2C, simply change config object to refelct right endpoints.
+[Here](https://github.com/rasheedaboud/Feliz.Auth.Examples/blob/master/README.md) is a minimal repo showinf step by step how to get started using Feliz minimal template.
+It does assume you register you application in AD or B2C in advance.

 #### Getting Started